Amsoil vs Mobil 1

 Catch A Sample Of Oil

-It was August of 2000…at 103,750 miles (35,500 miles on the oil)…I drained the oil…caught a sample and sent it into Amsoil.
+It was August of 2000…at 103,750 miles (35,500 miles on the oil)…I drained the oil (yes it was black)…caught a sample and sent it into Amsoil.
 A week later with the report in hand…I called Amsoil to go over the report with me.

-To my amazement, this is what they said… ”your oil is good for another 10-15,000 miles.
+To my amazement, this is what they said… ” Your oil is good for another 10-15,000 miles.
 Just change the oil filter!!”
 I never tested my oil after that.
 However…the downside of delivery service is lots of idle time…sitting and waiting to pick up another delivery.

 In the heat of the summer, I would idle the engine with the AC running to cool the inside of the vehicle and in the wintertime, I would idle the engine with the heater running to warm the inside of the vehicle.